yoismail/portfolio/README.md

 This portfolio is continuously evolving as I build **real-world, production-grade data engineering solutions**.

-If you're hiring for Data Engineering, Analytics, or Technical Operations roles — this repository reflects the level of thinking and execution I bring.
+If you're hiring for Data Engineering, Analytics, or Technical Operations roles, this repository reflects the level of thinking and execution I bring.